purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     client.login(username, password)
     ```
 #### Write your code
+Try running the code.
+You should see it publish a new post on your feed.

 #### Automate via Github Action
 We are going to use Github Action for a no-cost way of deploying the "bot".
 Github Action is a powerful tool that can automate creating new packages, deploying apps, listening for events and conditionally performing actions based on them, and more.
 [Here's](https://www.youtube.com/watch?v=mFFXuXjVgkU) a great introduction video, but today we are simply using it to run the bot's script every 15 minute.

 1. Go to the Github repository of your project.
 Go to **"Settings"** > **"Security"** > **"Secrets and variables"** > **Actions**.

 2. In the **"Actions secrets and variables,"** tab, click **"New repository secret"** and paste the content of your ``service_account.json`` inside.
 Rename the secret to GOOGLE_CREDENTIALS and save.

+3. Now you can delete ``service_account.json`` from your repository.

-3. Go back to your repository and create a ``.github`` folder.
+4. Go back to your repository and create a ``.github`` folder.

-4. Create another ``workflows`` subfolder inside.
+5. Create another ``workflows`` subfolder inside.

-5. Create a new YAML (.yml) file that will contain the content of your automation script.
+6. Create a new YAML (.yml) file that will contain the content of your automation script.
 We have provided a starting script that will simply run the bot script every 15 minute.
     ``` yaml
     # This workflow is used for the Communication Subproblem.
     # It automates the bot so that its script is run every 15 minute.